AsalAlghamdi/food-post-dark/README.md

 ## Framework and Tools

-The project build with Laravel backend framework and Vue.js library for the frontend, in addition to bootstrap, jQuery, and using a helpful template from <a target="_blank" href="https://preview.themeforest.net/item/cork-responsive-admin-dashboard-template/full_screen_preview/25582188">Cork-Dashboard</a>.
+The project builds with Laravel backend framework and Vue.js library for the frontend, in addition to bootstrap, jQuery, and using a helpful template from <a target="_blank" href="https://preview.themeforest.net/item/cork-responsive-admin-dashboard-template/full_screen_preview/25582188">Cork-Dashboard</a>.

 ## Project Dependencies